 \subsection{Cancelling critical cells}

-Similarly to in $PD(1^n,q)$, we will use non-essential sets to collect critical cells into Boolean algebras.
-It will be desirable for the non-essential set of a saturated chain to depend only on its coatom permutation $\sigma $ (specifically on the inversions in $\sigma $) and on the following tree structure associated to saturated chains.
+We will again use non-essential sets to collect critical cells into Boolean algebras, much as we did in our analysis of $PD(1^n,q)$.
+The non-essential set of a saturated chain will depend only on its coatom permutation $\sigma $ (specifically on the inversions in $\sigma $) and on the following tree structure associated to any saturated chain.

-\begin{defn} A covering relation merging cycles $C_1,C_2$ gives rise to a {\bf merge step} $e_{i,j}$, where $i=\min C_1$ and $j=\min C_2$.
-We associate a labelled tree with 1 as its root to a saturated chain by choosing the edges $e_{i,j}$ coming from merge steps in the saturated chain.
+\begin{defn} A covering relation merging cycles $C_1,C_2$ gives rise to a {\bf merge step} denoted $e_{i,j}$, where $i=\min C_1$ and $j=\min C_2$.
+Associate a labelled, rooted tree on vertex set $\{ 1,\dots ,n\} $ to a saturated chain by letting 1 be the root and including each edge $e(i,j)$ where $e_{i,j}$ is a merge step in the saturated chain.
 Notice that labels are decreasing along tree paths to the root, and there are $(n-1)!$ such trees. \end{defn}

 The non-essential set of a saturated chain will be a certain subset of its merge steps.
-It will develop that these two pieces of data associated to a saturated chain, namely its co-atom and tree structure, will remain constant on certain Boolean algebras of critical cells, ensuring that all elements of such a Boolean algebra have the same non-essential set.
-To decide which merge steps belong to the non-essential set, we will need a notion of forced and unforced inversions in the co-atom permutation, The non-essential set of a saturated chain will consist of those merge steps which shuffle two cycles in the lexicographically smallest possible way.
+It will develop that these two pieces of data associated to a saturated chain, namely its co-atom and its tree structure, will remain constant on certain Boolean algebras of critical cells, ensuring that all elements of such a Boolean algebra have the same non-essential set.
+To decide which merge steps belong to the non-essential set, we will need a notion of forced and unforced inversions in the co-atom permutation.
+The non-essential set of a saturated chain will consist of those merge steps which shuffle two cycles in the lexicographically smallest possible way.